 The approach to treatment of patients with stage I and stage II disease will be reviewed here.
 Overviews of other aspects of lung cancer are presented separately.
 (See "Overview of the risk factors, pathology, and clinical manifestations of lung cancer" and "Overview of the initial evaluation, treatment and prognosis of lung cancer".)

 The tumor node metastasis (TNM) staging system is used for treatment planning and prognostic purposes in patients with non-small cell lung cancer (NSCLC).
 The eighth edition will replace earlier editions of the TNM staging system in the United States beginning January 1, 2018 (table 1).
 However, outside of the United States, the Union for International Cancer Control (UICC) has implemented the eighth edition changes as of January 1, 2017.
 It is recognized that the studies cited in this topic may have used previous editions of the staging system, which is a limitation of existing data.
-(See "Overview of the initial evaluation, diagnosis, and staging of patients with suspected lung cancer" and "Tumor, node, metastasis (TNM) staging system for non-small cell lung cancer".)
+(See "Overview of the initial evaluation, diagnosis, and staging of patients with suspected lung cancer" and "Tumor, Node, Metastasis (TNM) staging system for lung cancer".)

 Clinical staging is often unreliable, and patients thought to have stage I or II disease are restaged pathologically following surgery.
 Pathologic staging of the mediastinal lymph nodes is performed either prior to or at the time of resection.
 The issue of when to pathologically stage patients with stage I or II disease is discussed separately.
 (See "Management of stage III non-small cell lung cancer", section on 'Mediastinal evaluation'.)